fxkr/openview/README.md

 For example, throughout the codebase absolute paths and relative paths are represented through safe absolute and relative path types, instead of strings.
 This makes certain categories of issues like for example [path traversal](https://www.owasp.org/index.php/Path_Traversal) very unlikely.

-We use [CircleCI 2.0](https://circleci.com/) for continuous integration.
+We use [CircleCI 2.0](https://circleci.com/) for automated builds, tests and packaging.
 The builds are based on a [Docker](https://www.docker.com/) container built and hosted on [Quay](https://quay.io/).
+Release packages are uploaded to [packagecloud](https://packagecloud.io/).